 A glint of understanding dawned on Coco as her smile turned malicious.
 I suddenly had a horrible feeling when she gave off such a devious grin.
 “I understand young mistresses.
 I will make sure nobody else knows.”

 “G-g-great.”
 I stuttered and gulped.
 “So how do I find them all?”

 “You just need to call them out.”

 “Young mistress,” Coco chuckled.
 “This is your space.
 All you need to do is think about them.”

 The weapon in both Don and Phil’s hand glowed pure white.
-They zipped out of both their hands and floated over towards me.
+They zipped out of both their sides and floated over towards me.
 Other Legendary artifacts made its way out from under the gold and flew over.
-Seven majestic weapons of different colors and sizes danced in front of me and circled around me like a bird.
+Seven majestic weapons of different colors and sizes danced in front of me and circled around me like birds.
 I used my skill to identify all of the swords.

 Legendary Hammer Bone Crusher

 A legendary weapon imbued with a fire element.
 Used in the battle against the legendary creature Phoenix.
 The great Hero Doron bathed the weapon in the Phoenix’s blood.
 Doron was the one to smash through the core of the Phoenix fire and slew the Phoenix.
 The weapon chooses the master to wield its great power.
 Only the chosen Dwarven Species will be able to pull out all of its power.